rzhilkibaev/maven-it-with-docker/README.md

 # Prerequisites
 For a Linux machine you'll need to have [docker engine](https://docs.docker.com/engine/installation/) installed.
 For anything else you'll need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).

-# How to run the tests
+# How to run tests
     $ mvn clean verify

 During the build Maven will: